 I came across this interesting article about the history of Avalon Hill, published on a small Earthlink site called the Academic Gaming Review, by Peter L. de Rosa.
-This was originally written in 1998 and published here in 2002 (seemingly with some updates).
-I reached out to Peter and got his permission to repost the article here.
+This was originally written in 1998 and published on his Earthlink blog in 2002.
+I reached out to Peter and got his permission to repost the article here for posterity.

-I wasn’t a big Avalon Hill customer.
-I was pretty young during their heyday and deep into the RPG scene when they approached their end.
+I wasn’t really an Avalon Hill customer at the time (though I’ve acquired a few things since then).
+I was pretty young during their heyday and deep into Role Playing Games when they approached their end.
 However, the story of Avalon Hill, which published a lot of important titles in the 70’s and 80’s, is a good one for interested gamers to know.
 Peter gives a thorough account of the messy details of what happened to the giant, as well as a bit of conjecture about the future.

 The Fall of Avalon Hill